danielleasavage/distibuted_computing/README.md

 Full PySpark Tutorial - Learn the lingo as well as the basics!

+All of the files in this repository are Jupyter Notebooks created by me while I was learning myself!
+I hope that this is of use to some of you!
+Enjoy :)

 ## Contents

 1. PySpark Part 1 - Defining Spark and its benifits, learn to load in data and how Spark stores it.